larenzhang/DQN_for_trading/README.md

 # DQN_for_trading
-This is a program that tries to use DQN to predict stock trend
+This is a program that tries to use DQN to predict stock prediction